+in a criminal investigation.
 When a party seeks to challenge an agency's refusal to release information by appealing that party must address any grounds stated by the agency for denying the request.
-Requester has not provided anything indicating that the records do not relate to or have resulted in a criminal investigation.
+Requester has not refuted the grounds stated by the Respondent.
 The information requested was obtained by the Respondent through a criminal investigation.